Notes on academic writing in mathematics and computer science

 Now that you’ve aced the first few paragraphs, I suggest that you tell the reader about the specific structure of the paper to come.

-What are the main theorems?
-The main definitions?
-The main technical lemmas?
+the main technical lemmas?

-What places in the paper do you need the reader to pay particular attention to?
-Some nice tricks in the proofs?
 Something that looks like previous work, but actually improves on it or requires a new proof-method?

 Do any of the highlights relate in broad terms to previous work by you or by somebody else (this is not a full comparison with related work—just mention the highlights).